hashicorp/terraform-provider-azurerm/website/docs/d/lb_backend_address_pool.html.markdown

 * `ip_address` - The IP address pre-allocated for this Backend Address with in the Virtual Network of `virtual_network_id`.

-* `network_interface_ip_configuration` - The Network Interface's ip configuration reference of this Backend Address.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: